Parasailing

-Parasailing, also known as parascending, paraskiing or parakiting, is a recreational kiting activity where a person is towed behind a vehicle while attached to a specially designed canopy wing that resembles a parachute, known as a parasail wing.
-The manned kite's moving anchor may be a car, truck, or boat.
-The harness attaches the occupant to the parasail, which is connected to the boat, or land vehicle, by the tow rope.
-The vehicle then drives off, carrying the parascender (or wing) and person into the air.
-If the boat is powerful enough, two or three people can parasail behind it at the same time.
-The parascender has little or no control over the parachute.
-The activity is primarily a fun ride, not to be confused with the sport of paragliding.
+Parasailing, also known as parascending, is an activity where individuals are harnessed to a modified parachute canopy that is designed to ascend into the air when towed behind a motor vehicle on land, or a recreational boat over water.
+Commercial parasailing operations can be found worldwide, with customized powerboats that can accommodate numerous passenger observers and up to three airborne parasailors at a time, wearing specially designed Body Harness w/ Tow Bar and/or seated in a Customized Gondola.

-There are commercial parasailing operations all over the world.
-Land-based parasailing has also been transformed into a competition sport in Europe.
-In land-based competition parasailing, the parasail is towed to maximum height behind a 4-wheel-drive vehicle.
-The driver then releases the tow line; the parasailer flies down to a target area in an accuracy competition.
+While parasailing is primarily enjoyed both as a recreational and commercial activity, it should not be confused with other similar sports such as paragliding, paraskiing, or parakiting.
+These activities are typically operated in different environments, such as open fields and mountain ranges.

-The sport was developed in the late 1970s, and has been very popular ever since.
-The first international competitions were held in the mid-1980s and continue annually to this day.
-Over the years, the competitions have grown in scope as well as the number of participants.
+In Europe, land-based parasailing has evolved into a competitive sport.
+In these competitions, the parasail is towed to a specific height behind a vehicle, and the driver and/or the parasailor releases the tow line to land in a specific target area.
+The first international competitions for land-based parasailing were held in the mid-1980s and have continued annually since then.
+These competitions have grown in both size and scope over the years, attracting more participants and spectators alike.

 Terminology

-Spinnaker vs. parasailing
+Spinnaker

-Spinnaker is a recreational activity that is commonly mistaken as parasailing.
-Both of them allow people to ascend on the ocean by using the wind force against a specially designed canopy.
-Parasailing includes ascending while spinnaker allows a person to swing at the front of the tow vehicle, i.e., boat.
+Spinnaker is a recreational activity commonly mistaken as parasailing.
+Both allow people to ascend on the ocean by using wind force against a specially designed canopy.
+Parasailing includes ascending, while spinnaker allows a person to swing at the front of the tow vehicle (i.e. a boat).

-Parachute vs. parasailing
+Parachute

-Both the parachute and parasail can ascend and glide.
-The primary difference between the two is that the parasail is more stable and efficient during the ascent mode when being towed aloft with minimum or zero steering control by the parasailor.
+Both parachutes and parasails can ascend and glide.
+The primary difference between them is that parasails are more stable and efficient during ascent mode when being towed aloft with minimum or zero steering control by the parasailor.
 The parachute is not efficient when towed and is primarily used for skydiving where the parachutist can fully control the direction.
-In the descent mode, both are designed to slow the fall of a person during said descent at any given altitude.
+In descent mode, both are designed to slow the fall of a person at any given altitude.

 History

-Early years of parasailing
+Early years of Parakiting

 There is at least one somewhat credible early-19c indication of a person being towed through the air on a kite; the instance is mentioned in passing as having been witnessed by an old sailor telling of it on the 1839-1841 cruise of the USS Constitution.